lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 Strong answer:​

 “B initializes first, then A. You can control order with @DependsOn, or by using SmartLifecycleif startup sequencing matters.”

+“In one project, we initialized a custom database connection pool​ inside a @Serviceconstructor.

+Everything worked locally, but in production we saw intermittent Timeout waiting for connectionerrors.

+Root Cause:​

+We didn’t understand the lifecycle.
+Constructors run before​ the context is fully refreshed.
+Our pool was created too early, before configuration properties (like max pool size) were fully loaded from the environment.

+Fix:​

+We moved pool initialization to @PostConstruct.
+This guaranteed:

+All configuration was loaded.

+Dependencies were ready.

+The pool was created only once, after Spring finished wiring everything.

+Later, we also added @PreDestroyto gracefully close idle connections during redeployment, preventing TCP port exhaustion.”

+If you need to execute logic only after all beans are fully initialized, but before the app starts accepting traffic, which hook do you use?
+“ApplicationRunneror CommandLineRunner.
+These run after the context is refreshed and all beans are initialized, but before the app is considered ‘up’.”

+Spring Boot lifecycle​ is the whole application runtime.

+Spring Bean lifecycle​ is a small but critical part inside it.

+Think of it like this:

+Spring Boot lifecycle​ = Starting and running the restaurant

+Spring Bean lifecycle​ = How each individual dish is prepared, cooked, and cleaned up

+“We had a @Componentthat started a Kafka consumer in its constructor.

+Locally it worked fine.
+In production, it crashed on startup because SSL certificates weren’t loaded yet.

+Root cause:​

+We didn’t understand the bean lifecycle.
+The constructor runs before​ configuration is fully available.

+Fix:​

+Moved Kafka startup logic to @PostConstruct.

+That guaranteed:

+All config was loaded

+All dependencies were ready

+The consumer only started when the bean was fully initialized

+Later, we added @PreDestroyto stop the consumer cleanly during redeployments.”

+“Explain the Spring Bean lifecycle.
+Give me a concrete example where initializing something in the constructor caused a bug, and how you fixed it using lifecycle hooks.”

 ## ⚛️ Frontend / React / Web Development Questions